 How does it work?

 Air pressure tests are carried out by increasing the air pressure within your properties and then measuring the rate by which the pressure returns to normal.
 This is carried out using large fans inserted in the entrance doorway.
-The number of units you will have to test will depend on the number of unit types on your development.
+The number of units you will have to test will depend on the number of unit types on your development and the assumptions your SAP assessor has made with regards the SAP calculations for the units being assessed.

 The Design Air Permeability for the building will be determined initially by the developer/architect or suggested by the SAP assessor.
-The maximum design air permeability allowable is 10 m3/(m2.hr) @50Pa. (although developments of three or under properties may opt out of this – but this is not normally recommended).
+The maximum design air permeability allowable is 10 m³/hr. per m² @50Pa.
 A reduced Design Air Permeability (i.e. a high level of air-tightness) will serve to further reduce carbon emissions and make the Target Emission Rate (TER) easier to achieve.
 It may also mitigate the cost of more expensive carbon emission reduction strategies.
+The majority of dwellings that Blewburton assess target a result of 5m³/hr. per m² @50Pa or below.

-The areas listed below are common causes of uncontrolled air leakage areas.
-Attention should be paid to these area during construction; Intermediate Floors, Behind Skirting Boards, Boxed in Pipes & Soil Stacks, Behind Bath Panels, Kitchen Units, Badly Installed Trickle Vents (testing only allows for trickle vents to be shut and not sealed), Windows and Doors, Recess Lights & Loft Hatches.
+The issues listed below are common causes of uncontrolled air leakage.
+Attention should be paid to these during construction; Intermediate floors, behind skirting boards, boxed in pipes & soil stacks, behind bath panels, kitchen units, badly installed trickle vents (testing only allows for trickle vents to be shut and not sealed), windows and doors, recess lights & loft hatches.

 Dwelling types failing an air pressure test will require remedial work and retesting, along with one additional test on the same dwelling type.
 Spending time and attention at the outset to avoid this eventuality will save costs and hassles in the long-run.